james64/bashstory/README.md

 Helper setup for browsing bash history.
 Also my playground project to play with Haskell.

 ## My setup
-Compile and put `bashstory-exe` on PATH.
-Then add this to bashrc:
+Run `stack install` to put bashstory binary on your PATH.
+Then append the following to bashrc:

 ```bash
 export HISTCONTROL=ignoredups # replace last cmd by this one if equal